INFOSYS221-2021/lab09-lab4-group2/README.md

 Hint: use the variable thisDec

-TODO 4: find the value and suit of the
+TODO 4: find the value and suit of the card

+TODO 5: update the cardValue appropriately if card is Jack, then set the cardValue to 11, etc

+TODO 6: find the image of the card